-The IgBS e-Leadership MBA Code of Conduct is an internal act of the Algebra University College and, together with its Ordinance on Study and Studying, is a key reference document which seeks to ensure that all participants in the IgBS e-Leadership MBA Program understand their rights and responsibilities, including the outlines of clear procedures in the event of academic misconduct.
+The IgBS e-Leadership MBA Code of Conduct is an internal act of the Algebra University College and, together with its Book of Regulations (Ordinance) on Study and Studying, is a key reference document which seeks to ensure that all participants in the IgBS e-Leadership MBA Program understand their rights and responsibilities, including the outlines of clear procedures in the event of academic misconduct.

 IgBS MBA Code of Conduct

 All students sign the MBA Pledge which comprises agreement to abide by the MBA Code of Conduct.
 The MBA Code of Conduct covers student behavior, in the classroom and in terms of deliverables which are part of the assessment procedures for the program.
 Academic Misconduct may include the following: Cheating; Fabrication; Plagiarism; Interference; Violations of Course Rules; and Facilitating Academic Dishonesty.
 Breaches of Standards of Classroom Conduct may also be treated as Academic Misconduct.

 Algebra Book of Regulations on Study and Studying

 It is the responsibility of every MBA Student to understand and abide by the MBA Code of Conduct and other Algebra University College internal acts, including Book of Regulations (Ordinance) on Study and Studying, regulating students’ rights and responsibilities as stipulated by the Croatian Act on Science and Higher Education.
 This responsibility generally encompasses behaving professionally and ethically in accord with the MBA Pledge (below) as well as meeting MBA standards for appropriate academic, professional and personal behavior.

 All IgBS e-Leadership MBA Students will pledge as follows:

 As an IgBS e-Leadership MBA Student I will act professionally with